DianaMiu/typographymodule/_posts/2021-11-17-5-iconic-british-food-logos.md

 title_color: "#ffffff"
 comments: false
 ---
 There are some brand logos that are instantly recognisable by anyone in the UK.
 Most of them have been around for quite some time, while others have become increasingly popular over the last few decade.
-Needless to say, all of them have made a name for themselves and have slowly, but surely, become part of the British heritage.

 Here are the TOP 5 most recognisable British food logos: